scala/scala.epfl.ch/records/2022-Q2-activity-report.md

 ScalaCon 2022.
 We received about 50 proposals of talks, which we reviewed with the other members of the program committee.

+### Local Scala Meetups

+We decided to help local Scala User Groups, in the radius of 3h train ride, to jumpstart their Scala Meetups, by visiting and giving an “opening” talk.
+This is great for the local groups and also for our team - to practice public speaking, promote Scala and the Scala Center, and more importantly - to get to meet Scala users, which they did not have the opportunity to do since 2020.

+We gave a presentation in April in Lausanne (hosted by the company ZF), and in June in Zurich (hosted by UBS Digital Factory).

 ## Compiler maintenance

 ### Better bytecode for pattern matching and tailrec methods